 C++ Constant Member Function Example

-Let us take an example to illustrate the constant member function in C++.
+Let's consider an example to demonstrate the unchanging member function in C++.

 Example